kisom/kyleisom.net/source/_posts/2014-01-22-building-a-key-server.markdown

 ## TKDF: the key derivation function

-The first thing I need to do was to figure out a way to secure keys stored in memory (I'll refer to keys stored in memory as *secrets*, and keys used by the KDF as *keys*).
+The first thing I needed to do was to figure out a way to secure keys stored in memory (I'll refer to keys stored in memory as *secrets*, and keys used by the KDF as *keys*).
 To this end, I designed a system that would minimise the impact to the system's entropy while still